Amanda Atkins, LMFT, Founder

 I believe we are influenced, not defined, by our relationships and pasts.
 It is important to understand that link before we are able to successfully change our behaviors.
 I also believe the relationship between therapist and client is an important part of healing and change.
 It is an honor to be a therapist and I am fortunate to walk through life with my clients.

 I prefer a warm, collaborative approach to therapy and enjoy getting to know my clients and gaining an understanding of what brought them to their current place in life.
 I enjoy humor in therapy and believe laughter can (and often should) be part of the healing process.
-My specialties are in couple's issues, grief and loss (particularly partner or child loss), illness, and women's issues, as well as infertility, and parenting.
+My specialties are in couple's issues, grief and loss (particularly partner, parent, or child loss), illness, and women's issues, as well as infertility, and parenting.
 I have had advanced training in perinatal mood and anxiety disorders from Postpartum Support International and am a member of the American Society of Reproductive Medicine.
 I’m currently in the process of being EMDR trained.
 The therapeutic techniques I use come from a variety of schools of thought, including psychodynamic, cognitive behavioral, internal family systems, and transgenerational family therapy.
 I also have a specific interest in providing therapy for other therapists, focusing on the unique challenges associated with being a mental health provider.

 Marriam Vartolomei, AMFT